Transpacific flight

-A transpacific flight is the flight of an aircraft across the Pacific Ocean from Australasia, East and Southeast Asia to North America, Latin America, or vice versa.
+A transpacific flight is the flight of an aircraft across the Pacific Ocean from Australasia, East and Southeast Asia to North America, South America, or vice versa.
 Such flights have been made by fixed-wing aircraft, balloons and other types of aircraft.

 Though less common than transatlantic flights, transpacific flights have been commercially available since the mid-1930s and have been used for transport of cargo and passengers across the Pacific Ocean.
 The time and distance of transpacific flights are longer than transatlantic flights, thanks to the much broader width of the Pacific.
 The first transpacific flight occurred in 1928, nine years after the first transatlantic flight in 1919.